c11s/marketing-content/offering.md

 # 9 things

-1. Universal applications, (desktop, mobile and web) developed with modern yet mature technology (Lewis)
+1. The creation of universal applications (desktop, mobile and web) built with modern, mature technology (Lewis)
-2. A pragmatic but proven approach to software delivery (Lewis)
+2. A pragmatic, proven approach to leading software delivery teams (Lewis)
 3. A customer focus on software product development (Lewis) 4.
 5.
 6.